Skip to Content

 You’re looking at a fiberglass exterior, then Azdel composite followed by aluminum & foam, and another layer of Azdel.
 No wood!
 (Photo source: Ember Recreational Vehicles)

 The floors are made of TransCore, a waterproof one-piece composite material.
 And instead of using wood on top of the floors, Ember uses water-resistant Shaw flooring similar to that used in Airstream trailers.
-But Ember’s composite material is twice as thick as in an Airstream.
+But Ember’s composite material is twice as thick as that of an Airstream.

 So, Ember RVs are constructed using no wood at all.
 (Azdel is also 50% lighter than wood, is sustainable, and is made in the USA.)
 All of this means that water damage, mold, mildew, and rot aren’t threats to Ember RVs.